 A landlord in Minnesota faced a $75,000 lawsuit when an elderly tenant slipped on ice outside her apartment building.
 Despite the landlord's argument that tenants were responsible for their own safety, the court found that the landlord had a duty to maintain safe walkways.
 The case took 18 months to resolve and included $25,000 in legal fees alone.

-In California, a visitor delivering food slipped on worn stairs in a poorly lit stairwell, suffering a broken wrist and concussion.
+In California, a visitor delivering food slipped on worn stairs in a poorly lit stairwell, suffering a broken wrist and a concussion.
 The landlord initially denied responsibility, claiming the stairs met building codes.
-However, the plaintiff's attorney demonstrated that several tenants had previously complained about the lighting.
+But the plaintiff's attorney showed that several tenants had previously complained about the lighting.
 The case settled for $45,000, plus an additional $15,000 in legal costs.

 How to prevent slip-and-fall claims